 When can I pick up my puppy?

-Puppies must be a minimum of 8 weeks, possibly older if flying with a flight nanny.
+Puppies must be completely weaned and eating dry kibble to be released.
 We reserve the right to keep a puppy past 8 weeks if we feel it is small and needs more time to wean.
 Please remember these are babies with immature immune systems.
 We ask that you not take your puppy to places like Petsmart, dog parks, hotels or anywhere unknown dogs have been until they have completed all vaccinations.
 Your vet can tell you when it is safe to take your puppy in public.

 What type of food are you feeding the puppy?

 Our puppies are fed Diamond Natural Small Breed Puppy.
 If you cant find it near you, it is available on www.chewy.com at very reasonable prices.

 What should I bring to pick up the puppy?